-The following instructions should only be used in emergency situations when the fuel tank has run dry.
+The following instructions should be used in emergency situations when the fuel tank has run dry, or after the fuel system service has been performed.
 Failure to follow the starting instructions below may damage the starter motor.

-Fuel Filter Module - Priming Pump
+Fuel Filter Module, Priming Pump - MX-11

-- Loosen the fuel primer pump knob by rotating it counter-clockwise. - If equipped with a return fuel blending valve, turn the valve to the PRIME (closed) position. - Operate the priming pump by moving the knob in and out for 150 seconds.
-During this time the pumping resistance will increase, but the full time is required to fully prime the fuel system.
+1. Loosen the fuel primer pump knob by rotating it counter-clockwise.

+2. Operate the priming pump by moving the knob in and out for 150 seconds.
+During this time the pumping resistance will increase, indicating air is being bled from the system, but the full time is required to fully prime the fuel system.